-Banditry that involves killing people have increased in Nigeria to the point that it is no longer newsworthy.
+Cases of banditry that has led to loss of lives have increased in Nigeria to the point that such incidents are almost regarded as not newsworthy.
 From Adamawa to Zamfara and back through Katsina, banditry seems to be on the rise.

-In Borno state 81 people were killed in Gubio and another 60 people killed in Monguno and Nganzai in the past few weeks alone.
-Reliable sources including local and international press attributed these killings to Boko Haram.
-There were also killings in the president’s home state of Katsina, which sparked riots and calls for the resignation of both the president and the governor.
+In the past few weeks, 81 people were killed in Gubio and another 60 people killed in Monguno and Nganzai all in Borno state alone.
+Local and international media as well s other sources attribute these killings to Boko Haram.
+Within the same period of time, there were also killings in the Nigerian president’s home state of Katsina.
+These sparked riots and calls for the resignation of both the president and the state governor.

-The Biafran civil war was fought on the grounds that people of the eastern part of Nigeria desired to secede and create a new country which they named Biafra.
+Many commentators say that one of the major reasons for the Nigerian civil war of 1967-70 was the desire of the SouthEastern Nigeria Igbo people to secede and form Nigeria and create a new country, Biafra.
 The Nigerian state chose to interpret such cessation desires as treason.
-This led to a civil war that lasted for three years and cost 100,000 military lives and 3 million civilian lives.
+This led to a civil war that lasted for three years and cost 100,000 military and 3 million civilian lives.

 Based on the events that led up to the Biafra war as well as the relations between the Igbo ethnic group and successive Nigerian administrations, Igbos claim to they have been marginalized, particularly by the current president.
 In fact, I think it is fair to say that the relationship between Igbos and the president is one of thinly veiled, mutual hatred.